MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-learn-about.md

 - **Use PowerShell** - You can set up custom sensitive information types using PowerShell.
 Although this method is more complex than using the UI, you have more configuration options.
 See [Create a custom sensitive information type in Security & Compliance Center PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md).

 > [!NOTE]
-> Improved confidence levels are available for immediate use within Data Loss Prevention for Microsoft 365 services, Microsoft Purview Information Protection for Microsoft 365 services, Communication Compliance, Information Governance, and Records Management.
+> Improved confidence levels are available for immediate use within Microsoft Purview data loss prevention services, Microsoft Purview Information Protection for Microsoft 365 services, Communication Compliance, Information Governance, and Records Management.
 > Microsoft Purview Information Protection now  supports double byte character set languages for:
 > - Chinese (simplified)
 > - Chinese (traditional)